htmercury/PlayerToo/README.md

 Scrapes a new batch of board games data from board game atlas API and dumps the data into public/board_games.json.

+### `node -r esm gen-mock-users.js`

+Generates a new set of users using mock data and dumps the data into public/users.json.

+### `node -r esm gen-mock-listings.js`

+Generates a new bunch of listings by matching current game_ids and user_ids found in users.json and board_games.json and dumps data into public/listings.json

+### `node -r esm migrate-data-db.js`

+Migrate generated json files to the fire-store database.

 In the project directory, you can run:

 ### `npm start`